stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

         valid_lft forever preferred_lft forever
     ```

-??? note "About IP address conflicts with Lexicon."
+??? note "About IP address conflicts with `lexicon`."

     Initically the Raspberry Pi had the `.122` IP address assigned to it, which
     caused a conflict with the `metallb` configuration in the Kubernetes
-    cluster in Lexicon, where this IP had been assigned to the `ingress-nginx`
+    cluster in `lexicon`, where this IP had been assigned to the `ingress-nginx`
     service, so as soon as the Raspberry Pi was assigned that IP address,
     **all** services behind Nginx became unreachable.
 The workaround was to
     configure the UPC router to assign those IP addresses used by the